jakenguyen0118/mongoose-lab/README.md

 When thinking about how to write these functions, consider the arguments you want to pass to each function.
 For example, you might only need the `restaurantName` for the "Find" method, but to "Update" you might also need another argument that has the new data you want to update...

-### Add Express
+### Bonus - Add Express

 > You will know how to do this after the Express + Mongoose lesson.
 Feel free,
 > however, to give this a shot!

-Turn YUM into an Express app with routes that you can view in your browser and forms that manipulate your data with full CRUD.
+Turn YUM into an Express API with routes that return data based on a url.

 | **URL** | **HTTP Verb** | Action |
 |------------|-------------|-------------|